The New Therapeutic Goods Advertising Code (No.2) 2018 came into effect on 1 January 2019.

 Advertisements appearing on the internet or in below the line media such as flyers, brochures, or point of sale material do not require approval, unless those flyers, brochures etc are inserted into mainstream newspapers or magazines for consumers, in which case they will also require pre-approval.

 The Therapeutic Goods Act defines an advertisement for therapeutic goods as any statement or pictorial representation or design, however made, intended to promote the supply or use of goods.
-All advertisements for non-prescription therapeutic goods, including listed Complementary Healthcare Products (CHP), must comply with the relevant provisions of the therapeutic goods legislation and the Therapeutic Goods Advertising Code (TGAC)
+All advertisements for non-prescription therapeutic goods, including listed Complementary Healthcare Products (CHP), must comply with the relevant provisions of the therapeutic goods legislation including the Therapeutic Goods Advertising Code (No.2) 2018”

 Products can be advertised only for those therapeutic indications that are included in the Australian Register of Therapeutic Goods (ARTG) for that specific product.
 The law requires that companies making product claims must hold evidence to substantiate the claims.
 A guideline is available to help manufacturers and marketers know what sort of evidence is required.